Detail Reinforcement Diffusion Model: Augmentation Fine-Grained Visual Categorization in Few-Shot Conditions: Experiments

+We also apply the augmented data from this paper to existing models to evaluate the gains of our approach over existing algorithms.
+It can be observed in Table~\ref{boostforothers}, on the CUB dataset, our algorithm achieves a top-1 performance improvement of 4.92\% and 1.85\% for ProtoNet and FRN, respectively.
+Similar conclusions can be drawn for the Dogs and Cars datasets.
+This indicates that our algorithm has good portability, which can effectively enhance the performance of other few-shot learning models.

+Simultaneously, we visualize the similarity of label features on three datasets to illustrate the improvement of our DSR model in addressing semantic misalignment issues.
+The results are presented in Figure~\ref{similarity_of_label}.
 It can be observed that after applying DSR, the similarity relationships between labels are effectively constrained.
 This also reveals the reasons why augmented data can effectively prevent the generation of irrelevant images.
 Similar results can be observed in the other two datasets.
 This indicates that our method can better guide the learning process to improve the generalization ability of the model.